 1. Financially independent of your parents.
 Parents always want to help but eventually their doting will become a hinderance when it comes to establishing yourself as a self-sufficient adult.
 I’m a firm advocate that you should establish complete financial independence of your parents in your early twenties, but if an unexpected emergency or crippling debt threw you back in the nest for a few years, make sure you claw your way out by 30.

 2. Debt free.
 There’s no excuses to carry the spending mistakes of your youth into your 30’s, so your consumer debt should be long gone.
 Depending on what and how long you studied in university, your student loans should also be vanquished by age 30.
-If they’re not, make sure their at their minimum.
+If they’re not, make sure they are at their minimum.
 Of all the financial milestones on this list, paying off debt is one of the most important.
+Need some motivation?
+Check out Pay Your F#$%ing Debt

 3. Out of overdraft.
 Sometimes your chequing account runs dry when you’re trying to make ends meet, but by age 30 you’ve had a bank account long enough to know how to stay out of the red.
 If overdraft is a habit for you, it’s one you need to break by 30.

 6. Started an investment portfolio.
 Whether it’s something simple like mutual funds or more advanced like common stocks, by age 30 you have to have your money diversified in something beyond a basic savings account.
 This is one of the most important financial milestones, because it’s the engine behind steady, long term wealth building.
-I use and recommend Questrade, which offers low-cost trading which is perfect for the new investor!
+Not sure where to get started?
+I created an eCourse to teach you how to invest in the stock market, safely and profitably!

 7. Established an emergency fund.
 There are mixed opinions about just how much you should have set aside in case trouble comes your way, but the general rule is enough to cover 3-6 months of essential expenses.